ucosp/ucosp.github.io/historical-participation.md

   * Fish
   * CodeIgniter
   * Waterbear

+### Fall 2014

+40 students from 15 Universties worked on 6 projects.
+The sprint was held at the [Mozilla office](https://www.mozilla.org/en-US/contact/spaces/toronto/) in Toronto, Ontario.

+**Universities**

+  * Brock University
+  * Dalhousie University
+  * Laurentian University
+  * Simon Fraser University
+  * Thompson Rivers University
+  * University of Alberta
+  * University of British Columbia
+  * University of Guelph
+  * University of Manitoba
+  * University of New Brunswick
+  * University of Ottawa
+  * University of Regina
+  * University of Toronto
+  * University of Waterloo
+  * Western University

+**Projects**

+  * Markus
+  * UMPLE
+  * BB10 Phonegap
+  * Formulize
+  * Review Board
+  * FreeseeR

-## Spring 2014
+### Summer 2014

 12 students from 4 Canadian Universities worked on 3 projects.
-The Sprint was held at the University of Toronto.
+The sprint was held at the [Mozilla office](https://www.mozilla.org/en-US/contact/spaces/toronto/) in Toronto.

 **Universities**